-I was supposed to go to a tree lighting thing in Nashville tonight, but I didn’t.
+I was supposed to go out, but I didn’t.
 In fact, tonight I messaged my friend and said I just can’t.
 I just need a night of chill and nothing to do.
 I need to make it through.

 Stop whatever you are doing and whatever list is going on in your head and listen.
 Really listen, not the pretend listen we do for our kids sometimes, but the real, real listen.

 Here’s some truth -> sometimes your only goal is to make it through.